PUBG Sanhok map: what to look for, how to survive

 Welcome to paradise

-Sanhok – the newest and tiniest map in Playerunknown’s Battlegrounds, is a very different experience compared to the other maps that are sprawling wastelands where death is a constant peril.
+Sanhok is the newest and tiniest map in Playerunknown’s Battlegrounds.
+It’s therefore a very different experience compared to the other maps that are sprawling wastelands where death is a constant peril.
 In many ways, Sanhok is far deadlier as deep within the lush jungles, ancient ruins, and the extensive river system, there’s plenty of places for enemies to hide and kill you without a second thought!
 It can be tough to get a footing, but not to worry; help is at hand!
 In this Sanhok map guide, I will take you through what to look out for and how to survive the onslaught that’s happening all around you.

 Playerunknown’s Battlegrounds Sanhok map guide